 Overt green/blue/red lighting was stylish when Dario Argento defined it well in Inferno (1980) and many movies copied the look but six years later it was passé and now makes Vamp seem very dated.

-Making a combination of vampires and strippers on screen dull would seen to be impossible but, alas, Wenk and his cohorts manage this and most viewers will probably become distracted midway through; this one certainly did.
+Making a combination of vampires and strippers on-screen dull would seem to be impossible but, alas, Wenk and his cohorts manage this and most viewers will probably become distracted midway through; this one certainly did.

 On 3 October 2017, Vamp is issued in the UK on a single disc Blu-ray by Arrow Video with new extras: